Yrkan/Shyless/README.md

 # Shyless

 A web app to ask people questions anonymously

+## Installation